elishaROBINSON/wificar/README.md

-the wificar is a project i made as a small side project to demostrate the use of micropython for making simple IOT devices there.
+wificar is a small rc car i reperposed as a small side project to demostrate the use of micropython for making simple IOT devices

 what you will need:
 <br> > a esp8266 microcontroller with micropython flashed on it.<\br>